leaf-ai/studio-go-runner/docs/app-note/model-serving.md

 # Production TensorFlow Model Serving

 This application note addresses a common question about which model serving offering should be used once a model is trained using StudioML.
+This issue is a common one that arises for both open source machine learning implementations and Cognizant LEAF implementations.

 There are a large variety of ways to serve models each with pros and cons.
 This document attempts to assist those executing on production ML model seving projects with a simple approach based upon simple conventions and using TensorFlow eXtensions (TFX).